-How to Prevent Content Decay Right from the Start
+Fresh Content SEO Alternative: Preventing Decay Right from the Start

-When you blog for a decade like me you get increasingly bothered by all the outdated posts you have written years ago that need to get fixed.
+After blogging for a decade or longer like me you get increasingly bothered by all the outdated posts you have written years ago.
+Why?

 Broken links are just the most obvious issue.
 It’s about downright content decay!
 You can’t just get content out there and forget it anymore.